 Equally, clients can be assisted to store and analyse data more effectively, allowing them to make better decisions.

 Typical activities include: assessing clients’ needs; designing, building, installing and testing software or hardware; providing ongoing support; and managing relationships between clients and outsourcing providers.

 Some IT services providers cover many different types of work, while others focus on just one or two specific functions or technologies (for example infrastructure or mobile application development).
 This sector sits alongside consulting and there is a degree of overlap – it’s essential to consider business needs rather than focusing on technology in isolation.

-Current developments of particular interest to clients include cloud technologies, mobile applications and devices, gamification (using principles found in computer games design, eg competition or collecting money, in non-gaming software) and collaboration (ensuring that a company’s different communication channels – eg desk phones, mobiles, email, instant messaging and colleagues’ availability status – are interconnected).
+Current developments of particular interest to clients include cloud technologies, mobile application development, gamification (using principles found in computer games design, eg competition or collecting money, in non-gaming software) and collaboration (ensuring that a company’s different communication channels – eg desk phones, mobiles, email, instant messaging and colleagues’ availability status – are interconnected).

 It’s possible to get into IT services with any degree background.
 Those in ‘deep’ technology roles tend to have backgrounds in computing, science, engineering and maths but there are many other jobs available.
 It helps during the recruitment process if you understand the broader picture of how IT can bring benefits to business.

 Whatever area you enter, as a graduate you’re likely to join a team as a junior member, responsible for one particular aspect of a wider project.
 Initially you will probably work for just the one client, performing a specific function (for example, design, support or testing) in one particular technical area.